 Your plastic surgeon will discuss any specific risks or complications of breast surgery prior to the procedure.
 General risks with breast reconstruction are low, but patients must be made aware of minor bruising following the surgery, along with associated swelling and tenderness.
 Wound breakdown and infection can be a problem especially in tobacco users, or if aftercare and follow-up treatments are not adhered to properly.
 This could result in abnormal scarring.
 Specific, uncommon problems caused by the breast reconstruction surgery can include collection of fluid around the implant, wrinkles or ripples in the skin, loss in sensation in the breast and nipple area, and contraction of the capsule where the implant is placed, tissue hardening, and flap loss.
 Any concerns or continuing discomfort following breast reconstruction should be addressed with the surgeon as soon as possible.

-Faced With Having a Masectomy When faced with having a mastectomy, many women inquire about direct-to-implant breast reconstruction with a plastic surgeon as soon as the find out they need this aggressive type of treatment.
+When faced with having a mastectomy, many women inquire about direct-to-implant breast reconstruction with a plastic surgeon as soon as they find out they need this aggressive type of treatment.
 When possible, the mastectomy can be scheduled at the same time as the implant placement.
-If you would like to find out if you qualify for this type of breast reconstruction, call today for a consultation.
+If you would like to find out if you qualify for this type of breast reconstruction after mastectomy Phoenix patients are encouraged to call today to schedule a consultation.

 Your journey to better begins with a consultation at Southwest Breast and Aesthetics.
 Our plastic surgeons set the standards for plastic surgery through their innovative procedures and meticulous attention to detail.
 Discover a better experience by booking your consultation at Southwest Breast and Aesthetics today.